 On Monday, September 28, 1987, Harvard science-fiction fans gathered to watch the series premiere of Star Trek: The Next Generation.
 The Harvard-Radcliffe Science Fiction Association (HRSFA) is generally regarded to have been founded on that day, at that meeting.
 Since then, the organization has prospered and grown.
 On Monday, September 24, 2007 (twenty years later, almost exactly to the day), papers were officially filed to establish the alumni branch, the Harvard-Radcliffe Science Fiction Alumni Networking Society (HRSFANS).

-HRSFA-wide events were created, such as the Game-a-thon (hours of all sorts of games during reading periods), the Masquerade Ball (which generally occurs in February), the Wyld Hunt (a Germanic/Celtic ritual of running scantily clad chasing a deer through the streets of Cambridge in October painted blue), and the Myld Hunt (a leisurely English fox hunt).
+HRSFA-wide events were created.
+These include the Game-a-thon (hours of all sorts of games during the beginning of each semester), the Coming and Going of the Hour (daylight savings ceremonies), the Wyld Hunt and Myld Hunt (wild and not-so-wild chases through Harvard campus), and the Spring and Fall Parties.
 Basically, HRSFA will do anything up to everything, and we hope that you will hear something that interests you.
 HRSFA is what you put into it, there is always room for more.
-HRSFA gathers people with diverse interests, and membership has its privileges.
-For a small membership fee, you get a nice card, discounts off HRSFA events and local stores, and borrowing privileges from our library.